Hub by Brandwatch

 How much does it cost?

-- Enterprise-focused subscription model accessed via Brandwatch suite
+- Enterprise-focused subscription model via Brandwatch suite

 Who Built It?